 Assignments will be posted online approximately every other week.
 Paper versions will be made available on request.
-Assignments not submitted by the due date will be docked marks unless the instructor is provided with a documented medical or other valid excuse at the time the assignment is submitted.
+Assignments should be submitted to Gradescope through OWL.
+Assignments not submitted by the due date will be docked marks unless the academic accommodation is recommended by Academic Counselling at the time the assignment is submitted.

-The midterm test will be a one-hour written exam.
-It is tentatively scheduled for Monday, October 28, during the normal class time (9:30-10:30 A.M.), either in the normal lecture room (PAB 117) or nearby.
-The content and format of the test will be discussed in class.
+The midterms 1 and 2 will be a one-hour in-person written exams.
+It is tentatively scheduled for Mondays, February 8 and March 15 during the normal class time (11:30AM-12:30PM), either in the normal lecture room (MC-110) or nearby.
+The content and format of the tests will be discussed in class.